david-caro/inspire-next/docs/docker.rst

 ==============

-Docker is an application that makes it simple and easy to run processes in a container, which are like virtual machines, more resource-friendly, and more dependent on the host operating system.
+Docker is an application that makes it simple and easy to run processes in a container, which are like virtual machines, more resource-friendly.
 For a detailed introduction to the different components of a Docker container.

 Useful `Tutorial
 <https://www.digitalocean.com/community/tutorials/the-docker-ecosystem-an-introduction-to-common-components>`_.